Pyrène à vélo: Le grand tour de Pau Parc Aquasports

-Pyrène à vélo: Le grand tour de Pau Parc Aquasports, 13 mai 2023, Bizanos.
+Pyrène à vélo: Le grand tour de Pau Parc Aquasports, 3 juin 2023, Bizanos.

 “Le grand tour de Pau ” !
 Une balade à vélo accessible à tous pour s’oxygéner et découvrir l’histoire de la charmante capitale béarnaise sur un parcours en cœur de la ville mais privilégiant les voies vélos arborées.
 (12kms).